Green senator Garvey apologises after insulting party deputy leader in group texts

 She has since left the Greens, saying: "We couldn’t or wouldn’t even hold a senior member accountable for saying a slur, no one was ever held accountable for anything really when legitimate complaints were sent."

-Ms Garvey has been approached for comment by the Irish Examiner a number of times for comment.
+Ms Garvey has been approached by the Irish Examiner a number of times for comment

 After being approached by the Irish Examiner, a Green Party spokesperson said: “After being contacted in relation to the remarks, Senator Garvey brought the incident to the attention of the party.